 Wash off.
 It's easy for people who are sensitive to absorb others' energy.
-If you feel overwhelmed and unable to settle after being with family/crowds, take a cold shower or at the least splash cold water over your face, neck, back of the neck, hands, inner elbow, armpit.
+If you feel overwhelmed and unable to settle after being with family/friends/groups, take a cold shower or at the least splash cold water over your face, neck, back of the neck, hands, inner elbow, armpit.

 Go to bed early.

-Block out extra sound.
+Block out the extra sound.
 Too much background noise can overwhelm the system, particularly if we are sensitive or have other things taking up internal space.
 I've never tried this, but these ear buds look kind-of amazing.

 Listen to soothing music.
 You can try my sound medicine playlist HERE.